pculllback/atml3-docs/source/index.html.md

 }
 ```

-## Now we create four properties which firstly check if the given fields are actually filled and secondly contain its values:
+Now we create four properties which firstly check if the given fields are actually filled and secondly contain its values (see item 2).

 ```
+2.
 {
 	"DATA_animal": {
 		"mappingExpression": "str(#animal)",